Belkonar/anubis/README.md

-# Hammer
+# Anubis

-Hammer is an API gateway with a focus on transparent authorization.
+Anubis is an API gateway with a focus on transparent authorization.

 It uses prefix paths to make it not a complete pain to host, though I may update it to support Host header matching later.